seyhajin/monkey2/modules/monkey/docs/language/enums.md

 ### Enums

-`Enum` is a data type containing a set of UInt constants.
+`Enum` is a data type containing a set of Int constants.

 By default the members will receive values starting from zero and incemented by one for each new member.
 You can assign a chosen value to each member when declaring them.